HakaiInstitute/kelp-o-matic/docs/beginner_guide/post_processing.md

 ### Convert to Polygons

-Convert this raster into polygons using the `Raster to Polygon` tool in ArcMap.
+Convert this raster into polygons using the `Raster to Polygon` tool in ArcGIS Pro.

-1. Uncheck "simplify polygons"
+1. Uncheck `simplify polygons`
 2. Leave the other defaults as they are

 ### Add New Attributes to Polygons
+#### Note - if you are exporting to GDB you don't need to calculate area

-1. Add a new "area" field
+1. Add a new `area` and `species` field
-    1. Right click layer in the table of contents
+   1. Right-click the layer in the Contents pane
-    2. Select `Open attribute table > Table options > Add field`
+   2. Select `Attribute Table`
+   3. Click the `New Field` button in the Fields tab of the ribbon
-        1. Name = "area"
+      1. Name = `area`, Type = `Double`
-        2. Type = "float"
+      2. Name = `species`, Type = `Text`
-        3. Click `OK`
+      3. Click `Save` on the fields tab of the ribbon
 2. Calculate the area for each polygon
-    1. Right-click the "area" header in the attribute table, select `Calculate Geometry...`
+    1. Right-click the `area` header in the attribute table, select `Calculate Geometry...`
-        1. Property = "area"
+        1. Property = `area`
-        2. Units = "square meters"
+        2. Units = `square meters`
         3. Coordinate system = choose an appropriate projection that preserves area ( e.g. NAD83 BC
            Albers Equal Area EPSG = 3005)
-        4. Click "OK"
-3. Add a new "species" field
-    1. Right click layer in the table of contents
-    2. Select `Open attribute table > Table options > Add field`
-        1. Name = "species"
-        2. Type = "text"
-        3. Click `OK`
+        4. Click `OK`

 ### Editing and Data Cleaning

 #### Delete small polygons that are unlikely to be kelp

-1. Start editing this feature polygon layer
-    1. In the Editor toolbar click `Editor > start editing`.
-Select the feature layer you will be editing
-2. Right click layer in the table of contents, Select `Open attribute table`.
+1. Right click layer in the table of contents, Select `Open attribute table`.
    Click `Select by attribute`
-3. Select features < 0.2 m2 by typing: `"area" < 0.2`
+2. Select features < 0.2 m2 by typing: `"area" < 0.2`
-4. Right click highlighted features in attribute table and click `Delete Selected`
+3. Right click highlighted features in attribute table and click `Delete Selected`
-5. Save edits
+4. Save edits

 #### Manually delete non-kelp polygons